ymoyao/YHHeadScrollView/README.md

 ```

 ####Swift
-On The Swift,If You Have a TableView, You Can Do This
+On The Swift,If you have a tableView, You can do like this
 ``` swift
 func loadSubViews(){
     ...